Itay2805/TomatOS-old/README.md

 - timer API (interrupt based), used with the event system
 - keyboard API (interrupt based), used with the event system
 - coroutine API
+- parallel API, allowing to run multiple coroutines until either one, or all of them finish.

 # Building